Ranking the Best Cheap Digital Pianos with Weighted Keys

 What’s the Top Choice?

-My recommendation for the best cheap digital piano with weighted keys is the Yamaha DGX-670, with a close second being the Kawai ES120.
-However, if you’re looking for the best cheap keyboard piano, I highly recommend the Yamaha P-125a (which costs less than $600).
+My recommendation for the best cheap digital piano with weighted keys is the Donner DEP-20, with a close second being a tie between the Yamaha P-143 and Yamaha P-45.

 - If you enjoyed this article, please subscribe to the Digital Piano Review Guide Facebook page.